ocsmit/rindcalc/paper/paper.md

 # Custom Equations

-Rindcalc is purposefully kept modular and indices not available in Rindcalc can easily be implemented by the end user with Rindcalc acting as the I/O library with only a few lines of code as opposed to the many lines required by GDAL.
+Rindcalc is purposefully kept modular and indices not available in Rindcalc can easily be implemented by the end user with Rindcalc acting as the I/O library with only a few lines of code as opposed to the many lines potentially required by other geospatial processing libraries.
 An example of using Rindcalc to compute a user equation is as follows:

 ``` python